lck1201/win_det_heatmaps/README.md

 # Preparation
 **Environment**

-Please Install PyTorch following the guideline in the [official webite](https://pytorch.org/).
+Please install PyTorch following the [official webite](https://pytorch.org/).
 In addition, you have to install other necessary dependencies.
 ```bash
 pip3 install -r requirements.txt
 ```